andresgomezfrr/normalizer/docs/_posts/2017-02-14-mapper-functions.md

 The ReplaceMapper has two properties that are called `dimension` and `replacements`:

- * `dimension`: The dimension that indicate the current value to replace
+ * `dimension`: The dimension that indicate the current value to replace.
  * `replacements`: Key-Value pairs for replace the current value. `Key` must be lowercase text.

 If we have this json message:

 ```json